MojtabaMosavi/Counter/README.md

-# Counter that allows to increase, decrease or reset a count.
+# Counter that allows you to increase, decrease or reset a count.